kambi-ng/blog/_posts/2023-06-23-adding_monad_to_golang-mustafasegf.md

 }
 ```

-this is a basic golang http server that do migration on start and server post request and add it to database.
-As you can see, golang need to check on the error, and if it's error then we need to early return it.
+this is a basic golang http server that does db migration and http post requests.
+As you can see, golang needs to check on the error, and if it's an error then we need to early return it.
 If we don't check the error, the value of `user` will be `nil`.

 now, let's try with result and option

-### example http server with monad
+### http server example with monad

 ```go
 package main